-Program Improvement Excellent Meets Expectations Needs Improvement Comments Description of program activities aimed at improving services to students.
+Program Improvement Excellent Meets expectations Needs Improvement Comments Description of program activities aimed at improving services to students.
 Description of how program personnel have utilized metrics from the last four years to improve program services.
 Explanation of patterns in student success, retention, persistence, graduation, and transfer as they relate to student characteristics and program objectives including planned responses or changes.
 Customer Service Excellent Meets Expectations Needs Improvement Comments Explanation of how the customer service survey was conducted.
 Inclusion of survey in appendix.
 Explanation of major findings of customer service survey.
-Description of exemplary services that should be expanded or shared with other programs.
-Description of the programs' services that need improvement including how the program will carry out the improvements.

-Conclusions and Recommendations Meets Expectations spaan Improvement Comments Summarization of program's strengths.
-Summarization of program's areas needing improvement.
+Conclusions and Recommendations Excellent Meets Expectations Needs Improvement Comments Summarization of program's strengths. - Summarization of program's areas needing improvement.
 Listing of program's recommendations in a prioritized manner.
 Rating of Program Review Exemplary The program review was extremely well written; concise and grammatically correct with few to no spelling errors.
 A model program review that is ready to be posted online for a public audience.
 Proficient The program review was adequately written; lengthy or vague at times or included some grammatical and spelling errors.
 Corrections may be made prior to posting online for a public audience.